w3c/wot/registry-analysis/Readme.md

 - Entries must include a human-readable description and should have a clear and descriptive name.
 - Entries must adhere to an IPR policy and do no harm to others (including legally and security-wise).
 - Entries must link to a specification that makes it possible to implement the addition.
-- Entries must specify a JSON-LD context (with a set of more finegrained requirements).
+- Entries must specify a JSON-LD context (with a set of more fine-grained requirements).

 ##### Submission Process
 .New entries have to be submitted via a modification request